tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 from future allocations by IANA to avoid problems while demultiplexing;
 see {{iana-considerations}}.

-## Sequence Number and Epoch
+## Sequence Number and Epoch {#seq-and-epoch}

 DTLS uses an explicit or partly explicit sequence number, rather than an implicit one, carried in the sequence_number field of the record.
 Sequence numbers are maintained separately for each epoch, with each sequence_number initially being 0 for each epoch.

-The epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
+The effective epoch number is initially zero and is incremented each time keying material changes and a sender aims to rekey.
 More details are provided in {{dtls-epoch}}.